irina-baeva/no-food-waste-project/README.md

 # No-food-waste (Metro)

 Full stack application dashboard for a retailer company with data visualisations in order to raise awareness of employees on such a subjects as sustanability and food waste.
 It is a lerning semester project.
-Author was following: Udemy "MERN Stack Front To Back" by Brad Traversy for seting API, Material UI, Mapbox GL, ChartJS, JWT documentation.
+Author was using: Udemy "MERN Stack Front To Back" by Brad Traversy for seting API, and following documentations: Material UI, Mapbox GL, ChartJS, JWT.

 ## Deployed (work in progress)